Search Trigger

 Why this is important

 The order book is a key part of our focus on building long-term recurring revenue.
 It is an important measure of our success in winning new work.
+Whilst the revenue within the order book is reported externally, the margin inherent within the order book is monitored internally to provide visibility of future earnings.

 How we calculate

-Our record UK and Europe order book shows the total value of future revenue secured by contractual agreements.
+Our UK and Europe order book shows the total value of future revenue secured by contractual agreements.

 Stakeholder linkage